 There are a few ways that this can be approached.

 You should try to be courageous and challenge it face-to-face with the individual as soon as it occurs.
+This should be performed in a non-confrontational way that could include asking questions, making suggestions and pointing-out opportunities.
 This is the most effective way of ensuring that it does not re-occur.
 However, this may not always be possible.

 In cases where you do not feel comfortable challenging discrimination yourself, you should always report it to your manager who will be able to offer guidance and advice and take action to reduce the likelihood of it happening again.

-Sometimes discrimination can occur unintentionally and in most cases, informing and educating the individual of their mistake and the reasons why it is unacceptable is enough to stop it happening again.
-If an individual continues to be discriminatory, more formal training may be required or disciplinary action.
+Sometimes discrimination can occur unintentionally and in most cases, informing and educating the individual of their mistake and the reasons why it is unacceptable is enough to stop it from happening again.
+If an individual continues to be discriminatory, additional formal training may be required or disciplinary action.

 Your employer’s agreed ways of working may provide further guidance about challenging and reporting acts of discrimination.

 Example question and answer

 Using the table below, identify three ways of challenging discrimination, and describe how each will promote change.

 |Way to challenge discrimination||How this will promote change|

 |Speaking up if somebody is being discriminatory.||It lets the person know that their behaviour is unacceptable and may allow the opportunity to educate them about why discrimination is wrong.|